Canon XSi vs Fujifilm X20

 |17.||Panasonic LX7||Y||stereo / mono||-||-||mini||2.0||-||-||-|

-Both the XSi and the X20 have been discontinued, but can regularly be found used on eBay.
+Both the XSi and the X20 have been discontinued, but can regularly be found used on ebay.
 The XSi was replaced by the Canon T1i, while the X20 was followed by the Fujifilm X30.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the XSi and X20 can be found, respectively, in the Canon XSi Manual (free pdf) or the online Fujifilm X20 Manual.

 So what is the bottom line?
 Is the Canon XSi better than the Fujifilm X20 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.